 Smart Health also gives you access to a team of mental health professionals.
 They can support you with your mental health concerns, like anxiety, depression, and stress-related issues.

-You can use up to four tailored therapy sessions with an expert, including psychologists who can provide you with counselling.
+You can use up to four tailored therapy sessions with a specialist, including psychologists who can provide you with counselling.

 The Best Doctors service gives you access to a second medical opinion from a leading clinician.
 It can be used for yourself if you’re experiencing health symptoms, or a family member.